zenno-astronautics/metalang99/README.md

 ## Installation

+You have two options: download either this repository or the [amalgamated header](https://github.com/Hirrolot/epilepsy-amalgamation).
+In the first case, you must add one more include path `epilepsy/include`.
+No additional setup is needed.

 ## Motivation

 The C macro system is a tool to extend the host language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with an unbounded sequence of tokens, thereby throwing a lot of hypothetically useful metaprograms out of scope.